SynFutures/docs/docs/faq.md

 **Liquidity Provider (AMM)**: creates trading pairs, supplies liquidity to the system, always ready to make prices based on model and earn majority of the trading fees.

 **Liquidator**: liquidates traders’ positions when margin is insufficient.
-SynFutures provides two ways for liquidators (1) initiate a trade with liquidator’s own account funds and take over the trader’s position as well as remaining margin (2) initiate a transaction for trader to close its position with Auto Liquidator ( in V1, the AMM itself) and earn system rewards.
+SynFutures provides two ways for liquidators (1) initiate a trade with liquidator’s own account funds and take over the trader’s position as well as remaining margin (2) initiate a transaction for trader to close its position with Auto Liquidator (in v1, the AMM itself) and earn system rewards.

 **System Maintainer**: helps maintain the operations of the system including system’s trade state update and some other required services such as bug fix, code contribution etc as the system develops in a later stage, and earn rewards.